angular/angular-seed/README.md

 ## How to use Smart-Table

 * You can clone the repository: the source code will be under smart-table-module directory.
-* You can add the Smart-Table.debug.js file to your application and then add the module 'SmartTable.Table' to your own app module.
+* You can add the Smart-Table.min.js file to your application and then add the module 'smartTable.table' to your own app module.
+The build includes all the template in the $templateCache so you need only this file.
-Note that for the moment the build does not inject the templates in the TemplateCache, so you'll also have to add the template files that you can find in the smart-table-module/partials directory (if you use another directories layout don't forget to change the paths in the source code)

 ### Running the app during development

 Follow the steps: